Japanese Art & Cultural Center

 About

-Japanese Art & Cultural Center offers traditional Japanese martial arts such as Aikido, Bo-jutsu, Iaido, Karate, Kendo, Kyudo, Judo, and Ki training.
-The program also includes language classes in Japanese and English (ESL), Japanese translation, and cultural and fine arts activities such as Shodo (brush calligraphy), Japanese ink painting, Western painting, crafts, kids’ drawing, soroban (abacus), anime and manga drawing, kids’ dance, zazen (sitting meditation), flower arrangement, yoga, and Pilates.
-Participants clean up the dojo after practice as part of the routine.
+Japanese Art & Cultural Center offers traditional Japanese martial arts such as Aikido, Bo-jutsu, Iaido, Karate, Kendo, Kyudo, and Judo, including children’s classes in karate and kendo.
+The program also offers Japanese and English (ESL) classes, Japanese translation, children’s drawing and calligraphy, anime/manga drawing, soroban (abacus), kids’ dance, zazen (sitting meditation), Zen meditation, yoga, Pilates, Qigong, calligraphy, ikebana (flower arrangement), nihonga (ink painting), Western painting, crafts, and shakuhachi.
+Many classes offer free trial lessons.

 • Ages: 5–18 years old